jveyhl/jve_regex_tutorial/jve_regex_tutorial.md

 A character class is a notation that matches any symbol from a certain set.
 The `\d` mentioned in the Quantifiers section of this tutorial is an example of a character class, specifically the “digit” class, and corresponds to any single digit from 0 to 9.

+There are other character classes such as `\w`, which matches any alphanumeric character from the basic Latin alphabet, including the underscore (i.e. A-Z, a-z, 0-9 and \_).

+If we wanted to match words or numbers that are four to eight characters in length, we could use the following regex: `\w{4,8}`

+### Grouping and Capturing

+Grouping is accomplished by using the open parenthesis `(` to denote the start of a grouped expression and the closing parenthesis `)` to denote the end of a grouped expression.
+One of the benefits of creating a grouped expression is that we can apply operators to the entire group.

+If we wanted to search for a series of repeating characters like “abc” we could use the following regex: `/(abc)+/`

+Note that in the above example, we are using the plus `+` quantifier, which allows the group of characters to match anywhere from one to infinity number of times.
+Therefore, the regex in our example would match on the string “abc” and the string “abcabcabc”.

+Whenever you group an expression, the regex engine also captures it by default; it stores whatever text matches the grouped expression in memory for later use.

+### Bracket Expressions

-There are also character sets, which use an open square bracket `[` to denote the beginning of a character set, and a closing square bracket `]` to denote the ending of a character set.
+Bracket expressions are used to create character sets, and use an open square bracket `[` to denote the beginning of a character set, and a closing square bracket `]` to denote the ending of a character set.
 Character sets are used to define a customized list of characters that we want to match on.

 If we wanted to search a text and find the word “grey” and its alternate spelling “gray” we could use the following regex: `/gr[ea]y/`

 Note that the set will only match on ONE of the characters in the set.
 We would need to use a quantifier to match on more than one character in the set.

-### Grouping and Capturing

-### Bracket Expressions

 ### Greedy and Lazy Match